-- Quicker assessment and care from medical professionals
+- Quicker care and complete assessment from medical experts.

-- Data and results are tracked over time
+- Information and results are traced with time.

-- Improved health diagnosis, treatment and overall quality of care
+- Improved health treatment, diagnosis and better quality care

-- Identify patients who are due for preventive visits and screenings
+- Look for patients who have visits and screenings left.

 - Enable evidence-based decisions at point of care

-- Follow-up information after a visit such as self-care instructions, reminders for other follow-up care, and links to web resources
+- Follow-up information after every visit such as self-care instructions, reminders for other follow-up care, and links to web resources.

-- Save space by eliminating paper records needing to be stored, managed and retrieved
+- Saving space by deleting paper records needing to be managed, retrieved and stored.

-- Optimize workflow and increased number of patients served per day
+- Better workflow and rise in the total number of patients treated everyday.

-- Interface easily with hospitals, pharmacies, labs and state health systems
+- Interface smoothly with pharmacies, hospitals, state health systems and labs.

 - Customizable and scalable electronic records